Slbomber/AsusH81MK-macos/README.md

-# AsusH81M-K macOS Install Resources
+# Asus H81M-K macOS Install Resources

 This project created for working macOS  Clover Configuration.
 Worked with this board and Core i3/i5/i7 CPUs with HD4400/4600 graphics.
 Builds will be updated at future.